atredennick/ecology_class/schedule.md

 ---
 layout: page
 title: Assignment Schedule
-assignments: ['Introduction to R and RStudio']
+assignments: ['The Origins of Life', 'Introduction to R and RStudio']
 ---

 {% include assignments.html %}